noriakis/q2-pathway/README.md

     --p-method deseq2
 ```

 The `summarize` module reports and compares the gene family abundance table between the tables produced by multiple inference methods including [`q2-picrust2`](https://github.com/gavinmdouglas/q2-picrust2).
 Using [`q2-sapienns`](https://github.com/gregcaporaso/q2-sapienns), the results from the shotgun metagenomics data can also be compared.
 In that case, the converting table for shotgun accession to 16S accession (`Metadata` containing `converted` column) must be provided to `--p-convert-table`.
 The correlation metrics can be chosen from `spearman`, `pearson`, `kendall` by `--p-method`.
 Also, the correlation based on the p-values proposed in Sun et al. 2020. can be calculated by specifying `--p-use-p`.
+Metadata can be omitted.

 ```shell
 qiime pathway summarize \